-There is broad consensus that information technology (IT) is a capability for value creation and is central to a firm's strategy for gaining competitive advantage (Clemons & Row, 1991; Drnevich & Croson, 2013; Luftman, 2003; McAfee & Brynjolfsson, 2008; Mentzas, 1997; Peppard & Ward, 2004, 2005; Venkatraman, Henderson, & Oldach, 1993, Weill & Aral, 2006).
-Since the 1990s, it has commonly been acknowledged that value can be created by IT; for example, by increasing the productivity of a firm or by providing advantages to customers (Hitt & Brynjolfsson, 1996; Mata, Fuerst, & Barney, 1995).
-Although the notion of IT value is referred to frequently and has been discussed for a few decades in the IT-strategy literature (Hitt, Brynjolfsson, & Walsham, 1994), it remains necessary to clarify exactly what it means and how it is generated (Lieberman, Balasubramanian, & Garcia-Castro, 2018).
-Even substantial research has not resulted in an established understanding of the strategic value of IT (Oh & Pinsonneault, 2007).
-Numerous studies in the IT-management and IT-strategy arenas have sought knowledge on the value created for businesses as a result of investments in IT (Drnevich & Croson, 2013).
-Even influential and comprehensive review articles from the 2000s (Kohli & Devaraj, 2004; Melville, Kraemer, & Gurbaxani, 2004; Piccoli & Ives, 2005) could not sufficiently contribute to a generally accepted concept of IT value (e.g., Oz, 2005).
-Approximately 15 years later, scholars still lack an understanding of the concept of IT value, while numerous contemporary studies concentrate on the measurement of value from IT investments (Gandelman, Cappelli, & Santoro, 2017).
-After having studied almost 300 papers on IT value, Schryen (2013) concluded that there were no appropriate theories on IT value.
-Although value generation by IT is recognized in the literature, there is no common understanding of the strategic value of IT (Oh & Pinsonneault, 2007; Oz, 2005; Schryen, 2013).
-Thus, there is a need to illuminate the notion of IT value and to suggest a definition for wider acceptance and for consistency in research and practice, not only for measurements but also for further IT-value discussions.
+There is broad consensus that information technology (IT) is a capability for value creation and is central to a firm's strategy for gaining competitive advantage (Clemons & Row, 1991; Drnevich & Croson, 2013; Luftman, 2003; McAfee & Brynjolfsson, 2008; Mentzas, 1997; Peppard & Ward, 2004, 2005; Venkatraman et al., 1993, Weill & Aral, 2006).
+Since the 1990s, it has commonly been acknowledged that value can be created by IT; for example, by increasing the productivity of a firm or by providing advantages to customers (Hitt & Brynjolfsson, 1996; Mata et al., 1995).
+Although the notion of IT value is referred to frequently and has been discussed for several decades in the IT-strategy literature (Hitt et al., 1994), it remains necessary to clarify exactly what it means and how it is generated (Lieberman et al., 2018).
+Numerous studies in the IT-management and ITstrategy arenas examined the value created for businesses as a result of investments in IT (Drnevich & Croson, 2013).
+However, substantial research has not resulted in an established understanding of the strategic value of IT (Oh & Pinsonneault, 2007).
+Even influential and comprehensive review articles from the 2000s (Kohli & Devaraj, 2004; Melville et al., 2004; Piccoli & Ives, 2005) could not sufficiently contribute to a generally accepted concept of IT value (e.g., Oz, 2005).
+Approximately 15 years later, scholars still lack conceptual knowledge about IT value, while numerous contemporary studies concentrate on the measurement of value from IT investments (Gandelman et al., 2017).
+After having studied almost 300 papers, Schryen (2013) concluded that there were no appropriate theories on IT value.
+Although value generation by IT is recognized in the literature, there is no common comprehension of the strategic value of IT (Oh & Pinsonneault, 2007; Oz, 2005; Schryen, 2013).
+Thus, there is a need to illuminate the notion of IT value and to suggest a definition for wider acceptance in research and practice, not only for measurements but also for further IT-value discussions.